spryker/spryker-docs/docs/dg/dev/back-end-development/messages-and-errors/show-messages-in-the-back-office.md

 ---
-title: Showing messages in Zed
+title: Show messages in the Back Office
-description: This document describes how to show a message in the Zed GUI.
+description: This document describes how to show a message in the Back Office
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/flash-messenger